-As happy as gender acceptance made me, all this time I was making another transition in my life that felt even more important.
-I was transitioning from someone who unthinkingly used animals for my traditions, to a vegan and animal advocate.
+As happy as gender acceptance made me, all this time I was making another life transition that felt even more important.
+I was transitioning from someone who unthinkingly hurt animals for my traditions, to a vegan and animal advocate.

-My quest to help non-humans began in earnest around the time of a squid dissection in sixth grade.
-Coincidentally, the same year those anti-queer comments in the hallways crushed my self-esteem!
-Staring at the squid body on my desk was the first time I’d had to directly interact with a corpse.
-I was suddenly forced to ask myself, Is it OK for a sentient being to be harmed for me, for non-survival reasons such as a science class or meat?
+My quest to help non-humans began in earnest during a squid dissection in 6th grade.
+Coincidentally, 6th grade was the same year anti-queer comments in the hallways were crushing my self-esteem!
+Staring at the dead squid on my desk, it was the first time I’d had to directly interact with a corpse.
+I was suddenly forced to ask, Is it OK for a sentient being to be harmed for me, for non-survival reasons such as a science class or meat?

-Another parallel is that with each transition, I went through some different stages of animal-rights awareness.
+Another parallel is that with each transition, I went through stages of awareness.

 Beginning with idealism.
-I created a fictional world called Evergold.
-It was an alternate dimension, to which animals in peril could escape.
-There, no human would abuse them.
-In the Evergold habitat, the moose and the wolves met up for friendly games of tag.
-There was also no gender in this world.
+After that unsettling squid dissection, I wrote stories about a fictional world called Evergold.
+It was an alternate dimension to which animals in peril could flee, where no human would harm them.
+In this magical land, meat grew on trees, so the moose and the wolves could be friends and just play tag.
+There was also no gender in Evergold.

-The hardest times were when all I did was escape into 3rd-party fantasies.
-Online gaming was something I enjoyed, but I eventually fell into a Neopets addiction.
-Fortunately, as I linked up with like-minded people and my circumstances improved, I had less reason to be a mere comfort-seeker.
-Once I was both out as a trans woman and pursuing paid work in animal advocacy, I gave up my game world for good.
+I went through a period where all I did was escape into fantasy.
+Online gaming was something I enjoyed, but I eventually fell into a debilitating Neopets addiction.
+Fortunately, as I linked up with like-minded people and my circumstances got better, I had less reason to be a mere comfort-seeker.
+Once I was both out as a trans woman, and pursuing paid work in animal advocacy, I gave up Neopets for good.
 It’s been easier to stay grounded in my real-life goals ever since!

-Likewise, for the sake of my animal activism articles, I make it a point to read pro-meat stuff.
-I may want to gag at some of the points, but understanding the best anti-vegan arguments helps me be a more nuanced ambassador.
-For instance, critics point out that a plant-based diet still causes various harms.
-So I started to compile resources that try to measure the different negative aspects, and provide more holistic views.
-Animal Visuals estimated the death toll of slaughterhouses and harvest for major food groups.
-Food Empowerment Project has avoided the term “cruelty-free” and written over 40 essays on food justice topics from workers’ rights, to environmental racism, to animals of the sea who are often overlooked.
+Likewise, to improve my animal activism I make it a point to read pro-meat stuff.
+I may want to gag at some of the points, but the best ones makes me a wiser ambassador.
+For instance, critics point out that a plant-based diet still causes harm, so I sought out resources to clarify.
+Animal Visuals estimated the death toll of slaughter and harvest for different food groups.
+They make a strong case that veganism significantly reduces harm to animals.
+Meanwhile, Food Empowerment Project has written over 40 essays on holistic food justice—from workers’ rights, to ending environmental racism, to including animals of the sea in our circle of compassion.

-Whoever you are, I wish you peace and wellbeing.
-May you savor this unique life you lead as a self-empowered doer of good!
+Whoever you are, I wish you the greatest wellbeing.
+May you savor this unique life you lead, self-empowered and empowering others!